Alice Agogino: Honors and awards

-Agogino is a fellow of several scientific societies, including the National Academy of Engineering (1997), the American Association for the Advancement of Science, the European Academy of Science, the Association of Women in Science, and the American Society of Mechanical Engineers.
-She is a member of the Society of Women Engineers and the Institute of Electrical and Electronics Engineers.
+Agogino is a fellow of several scientific societies, including the National Academy of Engineering (1997), the American Association for the Advancement of Science, the Association of Women in Science, and the American Society of Mechanical Engineers.
+She is a lifetime member of the Society of Women Engineers and the Institute of Electrical and Electronics Engineers.
+Agogino has published over 300 peer-reviewed scientific journals throughout her career.

 She has also received a number of awards: